jakobringler/blog/content/notes/ML Groom Deformer.md

 ### ML Regression Train

 ![[notes/images/mlregressiontrain_TOP_slide.png]]

-The core of the whole system is the `ml regression train TOP`, which is a wrapper around pytorch under the hood.
+The core of the whole system is the `ml regression train TOP`, which is a wrapper around PyTorch under the hood.
 You can set all the common training parameters on there and it comes with some nice quality of life features, such as splitting your dataset automatically in training and validation data based on a ratio you can specify.

 ![[notes/images/mlregressiontrain_parms_slide.png]]